Imagine, Invent, Deliver

 English Language Requirements

 This course requires you to read comprehensive learner workbooks, undertake a range of written assessments and engage in online discussion forums.
 Furthermore, the course relies on the extensive use of written communication.
-Entry to the course requires English proficiency to Year 12 level, or equivalent.
+Entry to the course requires English proficiency equivalent to Australian Year 12 level.
 Equivalency can be demonstrated by one of the following:

 - A qualification at the Certificate II level or higher OR